peytoncordero/DRI25/text-analysis_BASE_1978.md

 When we think of "data," we often think of numbers, things that can be summarized, statisticized, and graphed.
 Rarely when I ask people "what is data?" do they respond "_Moby Dick_."
 And yet, more and more, text is data.
 Whether it is _Moby Dick_, or every romance novel written since 1750, or today's newspaper or twitter feed, we are able to transform written (and spoken) language into data that can be quantified and visualized.

-Approaching this similar to how one learns quantitative analysis…we start the basics like mean median mode.
-What are basic ways to think about text as data?
-How do we get data ready to be analyzed?
-What can we learn from the data?

 ## Corpora